Jack Bechdolt

-John Ernest Bechdolt (1884–1954) was an American short story writer, novelist and journalist.
+John Ernest Bechdolt (July 13, 1884 – December 28, 1954) was an American short story writer, novelist, and journalist.
 He wrote under the name Jack Bechdolt as well as his full name.
-He worked for the Seattle Post-Intelligencer from 1909 to 1916, after which he moved to New York, where he worked for Munsey Publications for a year before freelancing.
+He worked for the Seattle Post-Intelligencer from 1909 to 1916, after which he moved to New York City, where he worked for Munsey Publications for a year before freelancing.
 His first novel, The Torch, was serialized in the magazine Argosy in 1920.
 Several of his stories were adapted into films.

 Bechdolt served as a solicitor for the Seattle Post-Intelligencer in 1910.
 During that time, he was also drawing; he was listed as a member of the Seattle Cartoonists' Club in their 1911 book The Cartoon; A Reference Book of Seattle's Successful Men.
-He also signed one of the illustrations in the book, a caricature of a painter.
+He signed one of the illustrations in the book, a caricature of a painter.